Stellenbosch-Econometrics/NowcastingUSGDP/README.md

 # NowcastingUSGDP

-GDP nowcast for the US
+Nowcasting GDP for the US using a variety of different models.
+These include

-# Models

-1. Statistical models
-2. Dynamic factor model
+1. Dynamic factor models
-3. Machine learning model
+2. Machine learning models
-4. Deep learning model
+3. Deep learning models

+You can find a presentation of the most recent results [here](https://rawcdn.githack.com/Stellenbosch-Econometrics/NowcastingUSGDP/4ee94e0582b093428d0e242eb723cdf2335f0682/presentation/sem-presentation.html)